trigger point Dry needling

 TDN is a valuable treatment for musculoskeletal pain, but like any treatment, complications are possible.
 While complications are extremely rare, we recommended you read about the possible risks prior to consenting to treatment.

-There are few risks from treatment with TDN.
+There are very few risks from treatment with TDN.
 Although unlikely, a pneumothorax, the accidental puncture of a lung, is the most serious risk.
 However, if this were to occur it may only require a chest X-ray and can normally resolve on its own without any further treatment.
 Mild pain and shortness of breath may last for several days to weeks.
 A severe puncture could require hospitalization and re-inflation of the lung.
-This is an extremely rare complication, and a properly trained practitioner is able to safely avoid all major vessels and the lung field.
+This is an extremely rare complication, and a properly trained practitioner is able to safely avoid all major vessels, and the lung field.
 If a pneumothorax is suspected you should seek medical attention from your physician, or if necessary, go to the emergency room.
 Another very uncommon risk is an infection, however, you can rest assured we take precautions to ensure your safety using gloves, alcohol to clean the skin, and a new clean field with every patient.
 If you have any conditions that can be transferred by blood, require blood anticoagulants, or other conditions that may have an adverse effect to needle punctures, please notify your TDN provider.
 Redness and bruising is a common occurrence and should not be a concern unless you are taking blood thinners.
-Because the needles are very small and do not have a cutting edge, the likelihood of any significant tissue damage from TDN is extremely unlikely.